-Main role in responding to a terrorist attack is played by Police services.
+The main role in responding to a terrorist attack is played by Police services.
 The police oversee any criminal investigation.
 Where a criminal act is suspected, they must undertake the collection of evidence, with due labelling, sealing, storage and recording.
 They facilitate inquiries carried out by the responsible accident investigation bodies, such as the Health and Safety Executive (HSE) or the Air, Rail or Marine Accident Investigation Branches etc. If there is the possibility that an emergency has been caused by terrorist action, then that will be taken as the working assumption until demonstrated otherwise [18].
-In case of CBRNe terrorist attack, for example dealing with suspect package or material that must be identified, police conduct risk assessment, manage incident, arrange sampling of suspect material, identify exposed persons, maintain isolation of affected area etc [19].
+In case of a CBRNe terrorist attack, for example dealing with suspect package or material that must be identified, the police conduct the risk assessment, manage the incident, arrange the sampling of suspect material, identify exposed persons, maintain the isolation of the affected area etc [19].
 Where the task may be labour intensive and cover a wide area, assistance should be sought from the other emergency services, the Armed Forces or volunteers.